abraham-leal/ccloud-schema-exporter/README.md

 }
 ````

-You will see this map already has one entry, that is because `ccloud-schema-exporter` comes with a sample implementation of the interface under `cmd/internals/customDestination.go`, check it out!
+You will see that these maps already have one entry, that is because `ccloud-schema-exporter` comes with sample
+implementations of the interface under `cmd/internals/customDestination.go` and `cmd/internals/customSource.go`, check them out!
 Make sure to add your implementation to this map.

+For the custom source example, there is an implementation to allow sourcing schemas from Apicurio into Schema Registry.
+It defaults to looking for Apicurio in `http://localhost:8081`, but you can override it by providing a mapping
+`apicurioUrl=http://yourUrl:yourPort` in the environment variable `APICURIO_OPTIONS`. (if you'd like to pass more headers to the Apicurio rest calls,
+you can do so through the same url by separating them through a semi-colon such as `apicurioUrl=http://yourUrl:yourPort;someHeader=someValue`)

-Once added, all you have to do is indicate you will want to run with a custom destination with the `-customDestination` flag.
+Once added, all you have to do is indicate you will want to run with a custom source/destination with the `-customSource | -customDestination` flag.
 The value of this flag must be the name you gave it in the factory mapping.

 The following options are respected for custom destinations as well: